 Infection or symptoms of Covid 19: Staff and families will be asked that if anyone in their household has any Covid 19 symptoms they must stay away from the playground and inform IPA immediately if they have previously visited our playground. https://www.nhs.uk/conditions/coronavirus-covid-19/

 Anyone who has experienced symptoms in their household will be also asked to order a test and inform us of the outcome and to follow track and trace guidance. https://www.gov.uk/guidance/nhs-test-and-trace-how-it-works

 In the unlikely situation that a child develops Covid 19 symptoms whilst on site, parents and carers will be asked to collect children as soon as possible.

 Those who are shielding a vulnerable family member in their homes will be asked to refer to government guidance. https://www.gov.uk/government/publications/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19

 Government advice on out of school children’s services can be found here, https://www.gov.uk/government/publications/guidance-for-parents-and-carers-of-children-attending-out-of-school-settings-during-the-coronavirus-covid-19-outbreak/guidance-for-parents-and-carers-of-children-attending-out-of-school-settings-during-the-coronavirus-covid-19-outbreak

-Our Children’s Centre has been open throughout the lockdown, during this time IPA have not experienced one case of Covid 19.
+Our Children’s Centre has been open throughout the lockdown and our adventure playgrounds were open all weekdays of the summer holidays, during this time IPA have not experienced one case of Covid 19.
 Latest figures from June show that Islington has the lowest Covid 19 infection rate of all the London boroughs.

 We will continue to update our action plan in line with new guidance and learning.